grahamd99/pathologytest/README.md

 nodemon ./app.js
 ```

-4) Or run it with another pathology FHIR example placed into local \private\examples folder
+4) Or run it with another pathology FHIR example (needs to contain encoded PDF in Observation.presentedForm) placed into local \private\examples folder

 ```
 node ./appjs pathology_example2.json